decoder-it/TestComputerSpnDNS/README.md

 # TestComputerSpnDNS
-Simple powershell script to test for "GHOST" SPN's in Active Directory.
+Simple powershell script to test for "GHOST" SPN's in Active Directory.<br>
-Ghost SPNs are SPN sconfigured on Computer accounts that reference hostnames not registered in DNS
+Ghost SPNs are SPN sconfigured on Computer accounts that reference hostnames not registered in DNS.